saroven/saroven_portfolio/readme.md

 ## How can you use this project

-If you want to use this project, You can simply dowload this project and config cache and generate key by this command below:
+If you want to use this project, You can simply download this project perform those command in your terminal or powershell:

+<code>php artisan config:cache</code>

-<code>php artisan config:cache</code>.
+<code>php artisan key:generate</code>

+<code>composer install && composer update</code>

 if	you faced any problem please send me an e-mail to [saroven@yahoo.com](mailto:saroven@yahoo.com)